LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Appendix

 \paragraph{Linear probe.} Let $h_i^{(\ell)} \in \mathbb{R}^D$ denote the residual-stream hidden state at layer $\ell$ and token position $i$ from the frozen language model.
 These are the internal representations we probe.

 \paragraph{Finding end-of-instruction positions.} We identify where instructions end by applying the model's chat template to a placeholder input, then tokenizing the post-instruction suffix.
 This gives us $P$ token positions relative to the last non-padding token: $\{-P, \ldots, -1\}$.
-These are our candidate positions to probe. \paragraph{Training probes.} For each candidate pair $(\ell, p) \in \mathcal{L} \times \mathcal{P}$, where $\mathcal{L}$ spans all transformer layers and $\mathcal{P}$ the EOI positions, we train a single linear probe on the activation vector $h_p^{(\ell)}$.
+These are our candidate positions to probe.

+\paragraph{Training linear probes.} For each candidate pair $(\ell, p) \in \mathcal{L} \times \mathcal{P}$, where $\mathcal{L}$ spans all transformer layers and $\mathcal{P}$ the EOI positions, we train a single linear probe on the activation vector $h_p^{(\ell)}$.
 The probe has no bias term, just a linear map from the $D$-dimensional activation to predictions.

 The task type is determined automatically: for continuous success-rate targets we use Ridge regression (evaluated with Spearman's $\rho$); for binary correctness labels we use $\ell_2$-regularized logistic regression (evaluated with ROC-AUC).
-The regularisation strength $\alpha$ is tuned via grid search on validation data over the range $\alpha \in \{10^{-3}, 10^{-2}, 10^{-1}, 1, 10, 10^2, 10^3, 10^4\}$. \paragraph{Data and evaluation.} We hold out 20\% of the original training set as validation.
+The regularisation strength $\alpha$ is tuned via grid search on validation data over the range $\alpha \in \{10^{-3}, 10^{-2}, 10^{-1}, 1, 10, 10^2, 10^3, 10^4\}$.

+\paragraph{Data and evaluation.} We hold out 20\% of the original training set as validation.
 The best configuration $(\ell^*, p^*, \alpha^*)$ is selected by validation performance.
-For classification, we apply Platt scaling on validation data to calibrate probabilities and report expected calibration error before and after.
+For classification, we apply Platt scaling on validation data to calibrate probabilities.
 Test evaluation happens exactly once with the selected probe.

+\paragraph{MLP probes.} While our main results use linear probes for efficiency and interpretability, we also implement MLP-based probes to capture non-linear relationships in internal representations.